IswPolymerElements/isw-color-input/README.md

 <isw-color-input label="Color" color="{{selectedColor}}"></isw-color-input>
 ```

+The default color set are the 16 MD main colors (500), For an example of an full set like paper-swatch-picker see demo!

 Make sure to install and import "web-animations/web-animations-js", since paper-menu-button does not import it anymore in 2.0!